-3. Buckets of water: have a coupe of buckets of water ready to dispose dud fireworks (never relight a dud firework!) and used sparklers.
+Have a couple buckets of water ready to dispose dud fireworks (never relight a dud firework!) and used sparklers.
 This prevents potential fires, keeps dud fireworks from hurting anyone, and also provides some extra water to douse any fireworks that start acting up.

-4. Sparklers!
-Sparklers are the leading cause of all firework-related injuries.
+Sparklers are the leading cause of all firework-related injuries!
 Sparkler holders should be standing (never sitting or kneeling) 6 feet apart.
-Light ONE sparkler at a time in the holders hand - do not pass the sparklers.
+Light ONE sparkler at a time in the holder's hand - do not pass the sparklers.
 Although tempting, they really shouldn't be waved around.
-Dispose sparklers in a bucket of water.
-Safe alternatives for young kids: glow sticks, confetti poppers, colorful streamers.
+Dispose your sparklers in a bucket of water.
+Safe alternatives for young kids: glow sticks, confetti poppers, & colorful streamers.